sloganking/quick-assistant/README.md

 ## Plans

 - Give the AI functions for controling the desktop.
 Such as volume, brightness, and locking the screen.
 Allowing it to be more helpful.
+See issue [#16](https://github.com/sloganking/quick-assistant/issues/16)